holgerteichgraeber/TimeSeriesClustering.jl/README.md

 The package has three main purposes: 1) Provide a simple process of clustering time-series input data, with clustered data output in a generalized type system 2) provide an interface between clustered data and optimization problem 3) provide a generalizable capacity expansion problem formulation and data to test clustering on this problem.

 The package follows the clustering framework presented in [Teichgraeber and Brandt, 2019](https://doi.org/10.1016/j.apenergy.2019.02.012).
 The package is actively developed, and new features are continuously added.
-For a reproducible version of the methods and data of the original paper by [Teichgraeber and Brandt, 2019](https://doi.org/10.1016/j.apenergy.2019.02.012), please refer to branch `v0.1-appl_energy-framework-comp`.
+For a reproducible version of the methods and data of the original paper by [Teichgraeber and Brandt, 2019](https://doi.org/10.1016/j.apenergy.2019.02.012), please refer to release [v0.1](https://github.com/holgerteichgraeber/ClustForOpt.jl/tree/v0.1).

 This package is developed by Holger Teichgraeber [@holgerteichgraeber](https://github.com/holgerteichgraeber) and Elias Kuepper [@YoungFaithful](https://github.com/youngfaithful).